House Mold Removal and Odor Control – Allergy-Proofing Q&A

 I will give you some helpful hints on how to remove mold with some URLs of websites.

-The third way to remove mold is with straight vinegar.
-This is the least expensive method but as you can imagine the smell is rather strong.
+Remove mold is with straight vinegar.
+This is the least expensive method but as you can imagine the smell isn’t pleasant at all and the smell sticks around.
 Straight vinegar will kill 82% of mold.
 Pour some white distilled vinegar straight into a spray bottle and spray it on the moldy surface and let set without rinsing.
 The smell should dissipate in a few hours.

 There is another way to kill the mold and it involves no chemicals or additives.
 It is the use of a dry vapor steam cleaner which because the temperature of the steam is in the area of 180 to 220 degrees, most molds will be killed.
 The reason is most molds are heat sensitive and will be killed at temperatures of 160 degrees and above.
 However, there are many types of mold, and some of them are not heat sensitive, so the hot dry steam will have no effect on them.
 You simply go over the surface of the areas where the mold is present, and let the heat of the steam kill the mold.
 You can remove it with a towel after the steam is applied and you can also apply the steam directly through a towel attached to the brush, so the mold will be killed and absorbed directly into the towel at the same time.